2006 Lebanon War: Hezbollah commanders

-Cordesman (2007) wrote that some IDF officers claimed that "significant parts of the key [Hizbullah] leaders and cadres were killed or captured but Israel has given no details of such successes since the war".
+Cordesman (2007) wrote that some IDF officers claimed that "significant parts of the key [Hezbollah] leaders and cadres were killed or captured but Israel has given no details of such successes since the war".

-On July 19, a suspected bunker in southern Beirut was attacked with 23 tons of bombs.
+On 19 July, a suspected bunker in southern Beirut was attacked with 23 tons of bombs.

-Israeli intelligence leaked that 12 senior Hizbullah members had attended a meeting in the bunker and that among those killed was military chief Imad Mughniya.
+Israeli intelligence leaked that 12 senior Hezbollah members had attended a meeting in the bunker and that among those killed was military chief Imad Mughniya.

 Chairman Hassan Nasrallah himself was said to have been wounded in the attack.

 The IDF also claimed to have killed Abu Jaafar, the regional commander of central sector, in a clash in or air strike on Maroun ar-Ras.

 Sheikh Nabil Qaouk, commander in South Lebanon was reportedly killed in a missile strike on a building in Tyre, where 13 civilians were wounded.

-All of these supposedly dead Hizbullah leaders later appeared in public seemingly unscathed.
+All of these supposedly dead Hezbollah leaders later appeared in public seemingly unscathed.
 By the end of July, IDF claimed that about 40, mostly anonymous, "top-level commanders and officials" had been killed.

-IDF also named a few Hizbullah commanders who could not identified after the war, such as Jihad Attiya, said to be a logistical coordinator and Nour Shalhoub, a supposed arms transporter.
+IDF also named a few Hezbollah commanders who could not identified after the war, such as Jihad Attiya, said to be a logistical coordinator and Nour Shalhoub, a supposed arms transporter.

 In the beginning of August IDF reported that several "senior Hezbollah operatives" were killed in a commando raid on a building in Tyre.

 Four years later IDF admitted that the senior Hezbollah figure, who was the target of the raid, was not killed but had escaped.

-During the war, Hizbullah never commented on these issues or simply offered flat denials.
-But shortly after the war (August 27), Hezbollah General-Secretary Hassan Nasrallah gave an interview to New TV, In this interview he conceded that between 10 and 12 Hezbollah commanders had been killed in the war.
+During the war, Hezbollah never commented on these issues or simply offered flat denials.
+But shortly after the war (27 August), Hezbollah General-Secretary Hassan Nasrallah gave an interview to New TV, In this interview he conceded that between ten and twelve Hezbollah commanders had been killed in the war.
 None of the first or second levels of the leadership were harmed.
 But three commanders of the third level were killed; an operations officer in the Bint Jbeil axis, a logistics officer and a third commander involved in the military side of the party.
 In addition three or four town commanders and four or five village commanders were killed in the war.

-Nasrallah did not mention any names but the killed commanders were later identified by Hizbullah newspaper Al-Intiqad (and later republished by Hizbullah magazine al-Ahed).
+Nasrallah did not mention any names but the killed commanders were later identified by Hezbollah newspaper Al-Intiqad (and later republished by Hezbollah magazine al-Ahed).
 The three slain mid-level leaders were dubbed the "Three Knights" of the Islamic Resistance: